 For each ancestor I research, I put together a “source checklist”.
 This helps me keep on track and helps me keep organized.

 Before starting my search, I need to find out what is available and where to find it.
-For researching in the United States, the following are three places to look to see what is available where:
+For researching in the United States:

 - The Source: A Guidebook Of American Genealogy (Third Edition).
 Often referred to as the genealogist’s bible.
 Intended as a guide to selecting, locating, and using appropriate primary and secondary resources.
 This book can also be found for free at ancestry.com and link is provided below.-

 - Ancestry.com’s The Ancestry Wiki where you will find the free copies of the above two books as well as a variety of articles and resources.

 Source Checklist – For each ancestor, I look for the following sources to find specific information on each one.